IconicInnovate/Company-Website/README.md

 ## Project Overview

-Iconic Innovations Nigeria Limited (IINL) is a growing, innovative company with operations in across different sectors majorly **Tech, Real Estate and Interiors.**
+Iconic Innovations Nigeria Limited (IINL) is a growing, innovative company with operations across different sectors majorly **Tech, Real Estate and Interiors.**
 This website is designed to:

 - Present the **company profile, mission, and vision**.